 We thank John Core (discussant), Fabrizio Ferri (discussant), Joseph Grundfest, Umit Gurun, Ken Li, Heidi Packard, Joseph Pacelli (discussant), Ethan Rouen (discussant), Shawn Shi, Jun Yang (discussant) and seminar participants at the London School of Economics, Drexel Corporate Governance Conference, Labor and Accounting Groups Conference, Corporate Governance Conference at the University of Chicago, the University of Connecticut Finance Conference, Annual Conference on Financial Market Regulation, Edinburgh Corporate Finance Conference, WFA Annual Conference, and Stanford Summer Camp for helpful feedback and comments.
 We gratefully acknowledge the support of Berkeley Law School, The University of Chicago, Stanford Graduate School of Business, and the Yale School of Management.
 Charles McClure is grateful for the support from the Liew Junior Faculty Fellowship and the Chookaszian Accounting Research Center.
-We also thank Esha Bhattacharya, Boyie Chen, Kalkidan Ayalew Kebede, Cameron Mejia, and Ozair Qureshi for excellent research assistance, and Ben Zweig and Reyhan Ayas for their guidance on the use of the Revelio Labs data, Aneesh Raghunandan for his help with the Goodjobsfirst data, and Lisa Liu for help with the US SIF data.
-We used ChatGPT to assign topic labels for our content analysis.
+We also thank Esha Bhattacharya, Boyie Chen, Kalkidan Ayalew Kebede, Cameron Mejia, and Ozair Qureshi for excellent research assistance, and Ben Zweig and Reyhan Ayas for their guidance on the use of the Revelio Labs data, Aneesh Raghunandan for his help with the Goodjobsfirst data, and Lisa Liu for help with the USSIF data.
+We used ChatGPT to assign topic labels for our content analysis and to determine the vagueness of DEI-related sentences.